cambridge-cares/TheWorldAvatar/Agents/FeatureInfoAgent/README.md

 ## Overview

-The FIA is a relatiely simple HTTP Agent built using the JPS Base Lib's agent framework.
+The FIA is a relatively simple HTTP Agent built using the JPS Base Lib's agent framework.
 When a new request is received, the internal process proceeds as follows:

 1. Check if the configuration has been loaded.
    1. If not, then load it.